Zhao Xiao: Current positions

 Zhao Xiao is a professor at the Department of International Business and Economics at the School of Economics and Management at the University of Science and Technology Beijing.

 He was formerly the Head of the Economic Research Center, Macro Strategy Department of State-owned Assets Supervision and Administration Commission of the China State Council (SASAC).

 In addition, he teaches at the Management School of the University of Science and Technology, Beijing.

 He was a Guest Researcher for the World Bank China Center for Economic Research at Beijing University; a Special Researcher at China Society and Economic Reform; a Special Researcher, Unirule Institute of Economics; Observer for China Central Television's "Financial and Economic Report"; and was nominated for the China Young Scholar of Economics Award.

 His principal fields of research are: macro economy and policy analysis, state-owned enterprise reform, and market analysis and forecast.

 He has over 200 research publications in major economic journals in China, on topics such as: policy analysis on financial crisis, petroleum impact on Chinese economy, and employment and enterprise development.

-He currently Director of the Cypress Leadership Institute in Beijing.
+He is currently Director of the Cypress Leadership Institute in Beijing.

 Zhao has pioneered the studies of market economy and ethics in China, and his "The real story behind Chinese economic growth" was approved as required reading for State Council economist conference by former Premier Zhu Rongji.